Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Investment fees compound dramatically.
-1% expense ratio on 100k portfolio over 30 years at 7% gross return: 35k+ in fees vs 0.1% index fund.
-Compounding effect makes small fee differences enormous over time.
+A 1% expense ratio on a 100,000 portfolio over 30 years at a 7% gross return produces roughly 187,000 in fee drag — the gap between compounding at 7% and at 6% once the fee is taken out.
+Compounding makes small fee differences enormous over time.

 Run it with sensible defaults